johnfisherman/fredrocha.net/README.md

 	* Last.fm (for music) :musical_note:
 	* Goodreads.com (for books) :books:
 	* Criticker.com (for movies) :movie_camera:
 * POSSIE to Twitter.
-Using [IFTTT.com] all my posts labeled with the category "Tweets" are automatically posted to Twitter.
+Using the black magic of [IFTTT](http://ifttt.com) all my posts labeled with the category "Tweets" are automatically posted to Twitter.
 Own your data!

 The base of this is Wordpress, and what you'll find in this repo is a custom theme based on the minimal and lightweight *Bones*.